SoriaFN/Tools/README.md

 - **Autosegment_coloc**  A script to segment and calculate colocalization in multichannel images.
 - **DoG Filter**  A simple Difference-of-gaussians filter for fluorescence images.
 - **Draw_Trajectory** Draws a trajectory of a single molecule on top of its video file based on coordinates previously calculated in TrackMate.
+- **LC3_LAMP_quant**  A script to quantify LC3-LAMP colocalization and number, size and fluorescence intensity of puncta in a cell-defined ROI.
 - **Organoids_analyzer**  A script to segment brightfield images of brain organoids (or other objects) and obtain the shape descriptors.
 - **Puncta_quant**  A script to segment cells and calculate puncta in multichannel images.